Contact us

 • In the opposite case, the activity is deemed to destroy value for the firm and the activity should be closed down or the project rejected.

-• However, applying this simple rule can sometimes lead to a firm accepting high-risk projects that lower the firm’s value and rejecting low-risk projects that could increase its value.
-High-risk projects, such as oil exploration, are characterized by very volatile returns, while low-risk projects, like properly risk-managed retail banking, produce steady revenues with low volatility.
+• However, one can show that applying this simple rule can lead to a firm’s accepting high-risk projects that will lower the value of the firm and rejecting low-risk projects that will increase the value of the firm.
+High-risk projects, such as oil exploration, are characterized by very volatile returns, while low-risk projects, such as properly risk managed retail banking, produce steady revenues with low volatility.

 • To overcome this, adjusted RAROC is calculated so that the systematic riskiness of the returns from a business activity is fully captured by the decision rule.